Annotated Bibliography

 - TPUG Magazine, Issue #8, November 1984, p.
 19.

-Butterfield writes about the case of FBACKUP (Fast Backup) by Thomas Tempelmann, a program widely pirated in North America that has only sold 70 copies worldwide. - User Group Presentations
+Butterfield writes about the case of FBACKUP (Fast Backup) by Thomas Tempelmann, a program widely pirated in North America that has only sold 70 copies worldwide. - Packed with Power: Introducing the Plus/4 and C-16

 - TPUG Magazine, Issue #9, December 1984, p.
 38.